Cheryl Burke Announces Return To ‘DWTS,’ Reveals NFL Star Terrell Owens Is Celebrity Partner For Season 25

 “I would love to be a judge or a host,” Cheryl said.
 “Especially coming from Dance Moms, I understand how these kids work.

 But now it appears that Cheryl Burke got that “amazing” dance partner.
-More than a decade after she last won a mirrorball trophy with NFL star Emmitt Smith, Cheryl Burke will be partnered with legendary wide receiver Terrell Owens.
+More than a decade after she last won a mirror ball trophy with NFL star Emmitt Smith, Cheryl Burke will be partnered with legendary wide receiver Terrell Owens.
 The DWTS duo made the announcement on Tuesday’s Good Morning America, where Cheryl revealed that T.O. has no dance experience.

 Still, football players traditionally do very well on Dancing With the Stars.
-Smith was so light on his feet he was nicknamed “Twinkletoes,” and last season Rashad Jennings won the mirrorball trophy, marking the fourth time an NFL star won the ABC celebrity ballroom competition.
+Smith was so light on his feet he was nicknamed “Twinkletoes,” and last season Rashad Jennings won the mirror ball trophy, marking the fourth time an NFL star won the ABC celebrity ballroom competition.

 T.O.!
 Legendary wide receiver @terrellowens joins @CherylBurke this season on #DWTS! ????#DancingOnGMA pic.twitter.com/wfu0WhCo7D